ntropika-labs/potion-unlock-dutch-contracts/contracts/CONTRACT_NOTES.md

     addresses that are present in the whitelist will be able to purchase
 -   NFTPotionCredit: Takes care of the available credit for a user.
 This credit is specified as a number of NFTs that the user can purchase for free
--   NFTPotionFunds: Takes care of managing the Ether sent to the contract and vaidating that the Eterher is enough to pay for the current charges
+-   NFTPotionERC20Funds: Takes care of transferring the correct amount of ERC20 to the contract and allowing the owner to send this funds to a recipient

 # NFTPotion.sol